Which Statement Describes the Purpose of Independent Word-Learning Strategies? Explained in Detail

 What Is the Purpose of Independent Word-Learning Strategies?

 Independent word-learning strategies enable learners to expand their vocabulary without relying on direct instruction.
-These strategies promote self-reliance in language acquisition by equipping individuals with the skills to analyze, decode, and retain new words effectively.
+These strategies promote self-reliance in language acquisition by equipping individuals with the skills to analyse, decode, and retain new words effectively.
 The primary objective is to strengthen word retention, enhance comprehension, and encourage critical thinking in vocabulary development.

 By adopting independent learning techniques, individuals take charge of their education, becoming more proactive in understanding and applying new words.
 Approaches such as using context clues, breaking down word structures, and applying repetition techniques allow learners to grasp language patterns more efficiently.
 This self-directed process helps individuals recognize word meanings, infer definitions, and connect related vocabulary, ultimately improving language fluency.